-The CPS employs over 2,200 lawyers, who in 2015/16 brought over 640,000 prosecutions.
+The CPS employs over 2,200 lawyers, who in 2016/17 brought just under half a million prosecutions.
 Lawyers are responsible for reviewing, prosecuting, and where appropriate, discontinuing criminal cases following investigation by the police.
 They also advise on matters of criminal law and evidence.
 Specifically, prosecutors advise the police on appropriate charges for certain crimes, and generally split their time between preparing casework of all levels of seriousness in the office and prosecuting in the Magistrates’ Court.
 A special band of lawyers entitled Crown Advocates prosecute Crown Court cases including murder, rape and robbery.

 The CPS's recruitment timetable and numbers vary each year – unlike (commercial) law firms it only decides a short while in advance how many graduates it's going to recruit and what the application process will look like.
-More information is available on the careers section of the CPS website.
+The application deadline in 2017 was 23 February, so be sure to check the CPS's website in winter 2017 for details on 2018 opportunities.
+More information is available on thecareers section of the CPS website.